zfang399/Spark-Scala/README.md

     A common algorithm to classify records
     Main idea: use a tree structure to classfy the record step by step

+### 4. ALS(Alternating Least Square)<br />
+    An algorithm of collaborative filtering, frequently used for generating recommendations.

+### 5. K-means<br />
+    A popular algorithm to classify objects into K clusters
+    Main-idea: choose K points as the center of the K clusters, allocate all points to the K clusters, recalculate the center in each clusters, and repeat the process until there is almost no movement of the centers.

 Applications
 -------------------------------
 ### 1. Email Classifier<br />